rosschapman/play-rct-fns-remotedata/README.md

-Here are the main focus areas of this messaround:
+# Main focus areas of this messaround:

 1. Setting up a create-react-app project with Typescript and Prettier configs.
 This was my first time ever using create-react-app.
 1. Creating a plain JS `GeoService` class that serves as a courier layer to the Google Places API.
 Note: this is an implementation that wraps the Places *node* SDK.
 I was able to leverage a proxy middlewhere within webpack's dev server to pass requests through and avoid CORS complaints <-- which is something new I learned.